lufelipe12/cryptocurrency-market-dacxi/README.md

 # Cryptocurrency Dacxi Wallet

-### In this project i use Vue3, axios and animate.css as main tecnologies.
+### In this project i used Vue3, axios and animate.css as main tecnologies.

 This is my first project in Vue3, a lot of work has been done.
-I appreciate the opportunity to lean new tecnologies everyday and that's kind of challenge to me.
+I appreciate the opportunity to learn new tecnologies everyday and that's kind of challenge to me.

 This app depends on https://www.coingecko.com/en/api/ to work so if it's down problably it won't work, please check api status on https://www.coingecko.com/en/api/documentation.